lucaardito/energy/android/data/README.md

 The original Linux getuid() and geteuid() system calls supported only 16-bit user IDs.
 Subsequently, Linux 2.4 added getuid32() and geteuid32(), supporting 32-bit IDs.

+## gettimeofday()
+The function gettimeofday() can get the time as well as a timezone in a timeval struct.

 ## ioctl()
 The ioctl() function manipulates the underlying device parameters of special files.
 In particular, many operating characteristics of character special files (e.g., terminals) may be controlled with ioctl() requests.
 The argument d must be an open file descriptor.